PopulateTools/afct-microsite/_pages/methodology.md

   <p>For each of these issues, the project concretised reporting criteria for the disclosure of policies & procedures, risk management, KPIs and/or qualitative indicators for specific sub-issues.
 The structure of these criteria vary across issues, reflecting their inherent differences. </p>

-  <p>Some of these specific issues are applicable to companies in all sectors (e.g. information related to workforce and general human rights and anti-corruption policies), while others are attributed to sectors according to their materiality (e.g. specific environmental impacts and human rights risks). <strong>The overview of the allocation of issues to sectors in the form of a materiality matrix is provided here</strong>.</p>
+  <p>Some of these specific issues are applicable to companies in all sectors (e.g. information related to workforce and general human rights and anti-corruption policies), while others are attributed to sectors according to their materiality (e.g. specific environmental impacts and human rights risks). <strong><a href="{% asset '{{ site.url_report2018_pdf }}' @path %}">The overview of the allocation of issues to sectors in the form of a materiality matrix is provided here</a></strong> (PDF, 10MB).</p>

   <p><strong>3rd level: Information on the company’s engagement with opportunities related to the transition to a sustainable economy</strong>. </p>